 - Hypoglycemia or a decrease in glucose, as a result of which the remaining side effects develop;

 - An allergic reaction that is rare, but occurs in some people;

 - Decrease in endogenous insulin secretion after a long cycle with high dosages.

 The latter occurs when taking insulin with a short or ultra-short period of action.
 Other hormones of internal secretion are regulated by the hypothalamic-pituitary system.
 Not insulin.
 It does not have a feedback principle.
 It is possible to stimulate its synthesis only by such regulators as food intake and glycemia level.
 In other words, only the secretin cascade affects it.
 This means that prolonged use of insulin does not affect the secretion of this hormone even when the cycle is cancelled.

 It is a mistake to accept this property of the peptide hormone as positive.
 The risks of a hypoglycemic state are quite high.
 It is possible to stop this side effect.
 First, only ultrashort and short insulin should be taken.
 Secondly, eat fast carbohydrates.
 The latter, entering the blood, are absorbed into adipose tissue as a result of lipogenesis.
 Excessive abuse of large doses or too long intake of insulin can provoke an increase in fat reserves.

-He is a rather weak anabolic hormone.
-But, with the development of hypoglycemia, an release of STH occurs.
+It is a rather weak anabolic hormone.
+But, with the development of hypoglycemia, a release of STH occurs.
 The latter has its own anabolic effect, which leads to an increase in this effect, and, therefore, has already quite serious consequences.